 GDNs support geo-disaster recovery regardless of whether your service is deployed in one or more regions.
-If the primary cluster encounters a region-level failure, your service is automatically switched to the secondary cluster for a quick recovery.
+If the primary cluster fails in a region, you need to switch your service to the secondary cluster.

-- Cross-region read/write splitting and nearby reading: All clusters in GDNs are readable and writable.
-Read requests are directly sent to the local cluster.
+- Cross-region read/write splitting: Each cluster in a GDN is in a read and write mode.
+Read requests are sent to the cluster in the same region.
 Write requests are forwarded to the primary cluster.
 For more information, see Cross-region read/write splitting.

 - Flexible configuration: The primary and secondary clusters have independent configurations, such as cluster specifications, whitelists, and parameter values.
-For more information, see Create a GDN.
+For more information, see Create and release a GDN.

-The cross-region data transfer traffic within a GDN is free.
-You are charged for only each PolarDB cluster that uses the GDN feature.
-For more information about the pricing of PolarDB clusters, see Billable items.
+Cross-region data transmission within a GDN is free of charge.
+You are charged only for PolarDB clusters in the GDN.
+For more information about the pricing rules of PolarDB clusters, see Billable items.

-- Regions: GDNs are available in more than 10 regions around the world, including mainland China, China (Hong Kong), and regions outside China.
+- Regions: GDNs are available in more than 10 regions, which include regions in mainland China, the China (Hong Kong) region, and regions outside China.